Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="bootstrap.servers">kafka.connection.string</param>
   ```

-- Configure topic and record mapping.
+- Configure [topic and record mapping](#topic-mapping) to route Kafka events to Lightstreamer items.

   To enable a generic Lightstreamer client to receive real-time updates, it needs to subscribe to one or more items.
 Therefore, the Kafka Connector provides suitable mechanisms to map Kafka topics to Lightstreamer items effectively.